shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-portal-create-fqdn.md

 <properties
-   pageTitle="Crear un FQDN para una máquina virtual en el Portal de Azure | Microsoft Azure" description="Aprenda a crear un nombre de dominio completo o FQDN para una máquina virtual basada en el administrador de recursos en el Portal de Azure." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"
+   pageTitle="Create FQDN for a VM in Azure portal | Microsoft Azure" description="Learn how to create a Fully Qualified Domain Name or FQDN for a Resource Manager based virtual machine in the Azure portal." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"